 - a.
 Water before 10:00 a.m. to prevent evaporation which occurs during the hottest part of the day and water only when lawn shows signs of wilt. - b.
 Water thoroughly, not frequently: long enough to soak roots.
 A light sprinkling evaporates quickly and encourages shallow root systems.
-Water slowly to avoid runoff.
+Water slowly to avoid runoff. - c.

-- c.
 Don't let the sprinkler run any longer than necessary. - d.
 Allow maximum of one inch of water per week on your lawn.
-Place tins outside to collect rain and water from sprinklers. - e.
+To measure, place cake tins outside to collect rain and water from sprinklers. - e.
 Use pistol-grip nozzles on hoses to avoid waste when watering flowers and shrubs. - f.
 Aerate lawns by punching holes 6 inches apart.
 This allows water to reach roots rather than run off surfaces. - g.
-Position sprinklers to water the lawn, not pavement. - h.
+Position sprinklers to water the lawn, not the pavement. - h.
 Avoid watering on windy days when the wind not only blows water off target, but also causes excess evaporation. - i.
 Keep sprinkler heads clean to prevent uneven watering. - j.
 Adjust hose to simulate a gentle rain.
-Sprinklers that produce a fine mist water through evaporation. - k.
-Water trees and shrubs deeply using a soil-soaker or drip-irrigation. - I. Water trees and shrubs only when digging with a trowel. - m.
-Mulch to reduce evaporation.
-A 2" to 3" layer of wood chips, grass clippings or straw keeps the soil cool in summer. - n.
-Dig troughs around plants to catch and retain water. - a.
+Sprinklers that produce a fine mist waste water through evaporation. - k.
+Water trees and shrubs deeply using a soil-soaker or drip-irrigation. - I. Water trees and shrubs only when needed.
+Check the depth of soil dryness by digging with a trowel.

+- m.
+Mulch to reduce evaporation. a 2" to 3" layer of wood chips, pine needles, grass clippings, or straw keeps the soil cool in summer. - n.
+Dig troughs around plants to catch and retain water. - o.
 Water trees growing in full sun more often than those in shade. - p.
-Do not use sprinklers for bushes and shrubs.
+Do not use sprinklers for trees and shrubs.
 Apply water directly at base. - q.
 Do not fertilize during the summer.
 Fertilizing increases a plant's need for water. - r.
 Postpone planting until fall or spring when there is generally less need for water.

-Industrial conservation measures will be encouraged and recommended including the following: - a.
-Identify and repair all leaky fixtures and water-using equipment special attention to equipment connected directly to water lines, such as processing machines, steam-using machines, washing machines, water-cooled air conditioners and furnaces - b.
-Ensure that valves and solenoids that control water flows are shut off completely water-using cycle is not engaged. - c.
-Adjust water-using equipment to use the minimum amount of water required to achieve purpose. - d.
-Shorten rinse cycles for laundry machines as much as possible, implement lower water levels wherever possible. - e.
+Industrial conservation measures will be encouraged and recommended including the following:

+- a.
+Identify and repair all leaky fixtures and water-using equipment.
+Give special attention to equipment connected directly to water lines, such as processing machines, steam-using machines, washing machines, water-cooled air conditioners, and furnaces. - b.
+Assure that valves and solenoids that control water flows are shut off completely when the water-using cycle is not engaged. - c.
+Adjust water-using equipment to use the minimum amount of water required to achieve its stated purpose. - d.
+Shorten rinse cycles for laundry machines as much as possible; implement lower water levels wherever possible. - e.
 For processing, cooling, and other uses, either re-use water or use water from sources that would not adversely affect public water supplies. - f.
-Advise employees, students, patients, customers, and other users not to flush toilets every use.
-Install toilet tank displacement inserts; place flow restrictors in shower heads and faucets; close down automatic flushes overnight.
+Advise employees, students, patients, customers, and other users not to flush toilets after every use.
+Install toilet tank displacement inserts; place flow restrictors in shower heads and faucets; close down automatic flushes overnight. - g.
 Install automatic flushing valves to use as little water as possible or to cycle at longer intervals. - h.
-Suggest water-saving posters and locations where employees, students, patients, customers' will have access to them.
+Place water-saving posters and literature where employees, students, patients, customers', etc. will have access to them.